Rrtk2/MSB1015-Assignment-2/README.md

 Visit the [GitHub page](https://rrtk2.github.io/MSB1015-Assignment-2/) to see the result of this project.

 #### Expected output
-Using the default settings the output should be very similar to **'(empty)'** in the 'Expected output' folder.
-Download all the files in the folder to open the page correctly.
+Using the default settings the output should be very similar as observed in the [GitHub page](https://rrtk2.github.io/MSB1015-Assignment-2/).
+Any updates which alters the result of the query will alter the results when the script is re-ran.

 #### Project structure
 ##### Where does data come from?